 System Settings - Audio

 To open the Audio Settings choose 'Options > Audio settings' from the main menu or press the F10 function key on your keyboard.
-The Audio Settings page contains options and settings for your soundcard.
+The Audio Settings page contains options and settings for your audio interface.
 The settings chosen here can have a big impact on CPU load, so it is worth taking the time to

 learn what options are available.
 Note that some options change depending on whether an ASIO or Direct Sound driver is selected in the Output selector.
 If this is your first time to adjust the Audio Settings you may